kendoodoo/tuberepair-python/README.md

-You should know what you're doing.
-Don't bug other people.
 # TubeRepair custom backend, using Flask and Jinja2.
 - __A self-hosting solution to edit the backend to your likings.__
 - __Fetches API from Invidious with no API authentication needed.__